 Crimes, especially violent crimes, have been rising in many cities across Virginia.
-This is due to the COVID-19 pandemic, which rendered many people unemployed.
-Also, as the poverty rate increases, many people result in criminal activities.
+This is likely related to the COVID-19 pandemic, which caused many citizens to lose their jobs.
+Also, as the poverty rate increases, many people commit crimes.
 Property crimes are also on the rise as many homes continue to report break-ins every day across the most dangerous cities listed above.

 Always be vigilant and report any cases witnessed to have the assailants apprehended.
-This way, crime rates can start falling.
+That way, crime rates can start falling.

 - 1 Top 10 Most Dangerous Cities in Virginia: